Everything Rumored for the 2025 Apple Watch Series 11

 Health Features

-Apple is working on a blood pressure monitoring feature, and there is a chance that it could launch in 2025 models, though there have been rumors of development issues that could push it back.
+Apple is working on a blood pressure monitoring feature, and it might be ready for launch in the 2025 models.
+There have been rumors of development issues that could push it back, so it's still unclear if blood pressure monitoring will be a Series 11 feature.

 When blood pressure monitoring comes to the Apple Watch, it won't provide exact systolic and diastolic measurements, instead simply monitoring for hypertension and providing an alert if the condition is detected over time.
 Hypertension is a serious issue where a person's blood pressure stays high over time, and it is a risk factor for heart disease, stroke, and other health issues.